| | | | | | |

 Does Mulligatawny Soup contain meat?

 Mulligatawny Soup is a traditional Indian soup with many variations.
-Vegetables and lentils in a creamy coconut broth makes it a great vegan or vegetarian option or rice with added chicken is another.
+Vegetables and lentils in a creamy coconut broth make it a great vegan or vegetarian option.
+Rice with added chicken is another.

 What are main ingredients in Mulligatawny Soup?